couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

    not designed to impact any client activity.

-   You can monitor the progress of this task by watching for ongoing TAP disk fetches and/or watching `cbstats tap`, or
+   You can monitor the progress of this task by watching for ongoing TAP disk fetches and/or watching `cbstats tap`.
+For example:

     ```
     shell> cbstats <node_IP>:11210 -b bucket_name -p bucket_password tap | grep backfill